Yay Panlilio: Guerrilla leader

 Marking's fighters were of all ages and came mostly from the lower classes of Filipino society.
-They competed for resources and recruits with a neighboring guerrilla group, the Hunters ROTC, whose fighters were younger on average and mostly from the middle and upper classes.
+They competed for resources and recruits with a neighboring guerrilla group, the Hunters ROTC, whose fighters were mainly former ROTC cadets, were younger on average and mostly from the middle and upper classes.
 The two groups often fought battles with each other until peace between them was finally negotiated by an American officer, Colonel Bernard Anderson, in August 1944.
 In February 1945 during the Battle of Manila, the Marking Guerrillas captured former Philippine President Emilio Aguinaldo, a collaborator with the Japanese.

-The singular achievement of Marking Guerrillas was the participation of the "Yay Regiment" in May 1945 along with several thousand American soldiers in an operation to prevent the Japanese from destroying the Ipo Dam, an important water source for the city of Manila.
+The singular achievement of the Marking Guerrillas was the participation of the "Yay Regiment" in May 1945 along with several thousand American soldiers in an operation to prevent the Japanese from destroying the Ipo Dam, an important water source for the city of Manila.
 In the view of the U.S. Army historian, the Yay Regiment, which suffered 40 dead, deserved "the lion's share of the credit for the capture of the Ipo Dam."